The Settlers (1993 video game)

-The Settlers (Die Siedler) is a city-building video game with real-time strategy elements, developed and published by Blue Byte Software.
-Released in Germany for Amiga in June 1993, and in the United Kingdom in November, it is the first game in The Settlers series.
-In 1994, Blue Byte and Massive Development ported the game to DOS.
-Blue Byte published the DOS version in Europe under its original title in May, but in North America, it was published in December by SSI as Serf City: Life is Feudal.
-In 2018, the game was re-released for Microsoft Windows as The Settlers: History Edition.
+The Settlers (Die Siedler) is a 1993 city-building video game with real-time strategy elements for Amiga and MS-DOS.
+Developed and published by Blue Byte Software, the Amiga version was released in Germany in June 1993 and in the United Kingdom in November.
+The MS-DOS version was ported by Blue Byte and Massive Development.
+Blue Byte published this version in Europe under its original title in May 1994, but in North America, it was published in December by SSI as Serf City: Life is Feudal.
+In 2018, the game was re-released for Windows as The Settlers: History Edition.
+It is the first game in The Settlers series.

 The game is set in a medieval milieu, and controlled via a point and click interface, with the primary goal on each map being to build a settlement with a functioning economy, producing sufficient military units so as to conquer rival territories, ultimately gaining control of the entire map.
 To achieve this end, the player must engage in economic micromanagement, construct buildings, and generate resources.
-The game can be played in one of two modes; a series of fifty sequential missions against computer controlled opponents of increasing difficulty, or a free-game style mode, in which the player competes in individual games involving either computer-controlled opponents, human opponents, or a combination of both.
+The game can be played in one of two modes; a series of thirty sequential missions against computer controlled opponents of increasing difficulty, or a free-game style mode, in which the player competes in individual games involving either computer-controlled opponents, human opponents, or a combination of both.